 Roman Plebeian art

 Interest in Roman art tends to be focused around what we might call “high art”.
-Rather like being fascinated with the art of the academies whilst forgetting to look at the strong undercurrent of street art which is increasingly evident to the modern public.
+Rather like being fascinated with the art of the academies in the 19th century whilst forgetting to look at the strong undercurrent of street art which is increasingly evident to the modern public.
 Well, a similar undercurrent of street art existed in Rome also, evident in minor works such as tombstones or small clay works and eventually in the growing number of wall paintings in catacombs and in the Christian art of the early middle ages.

 When did a truly Roman art come to be?